-That’s what I told myself sat in Adelaide airport on my saddlesore ass admiring my swollen toe and cut chins after cycling one of Australia’s great bike trails – the longest in Australia according to Bike South Australia.
+That’s what I told myself sat in Adelaide airport on my saddlesore ass admiring my swollen toe and cut chin, after cycling one of Australia’s great bike trails.

 From the deep outback of the ancient Flinders Ranges to the world class wine regions of the Barossa and Clare Valleys, the mammoth Mawson Trail is an outback to city trail of thrills, spills and almost 900 kilometres of pure adventure.